theo-armour/agenda/2-peeps/mike-marean.md

 Daughter Laura
 Son Mike - urologist

+In 2024-theo/people/mike Marean
+Interactive Object Network Indices For Law, Fact Patterns And Their Interaction

+## 2024-02-01

+* gbXML
+* Final Design

 ## Interactive Object Network Indices For Law, Fact Patterns And Their Interaction

 No All Caps